• Skip to primary navigation

 • 1 tablespoon chopped flat-leaf parsley

-• 8 ounce fresh mozzarella ball (the kind packed in water), crumbled or grated
+• 8 ounce fresh mozzarella ball (patted dry) crumbled or grated, or grated whole milk mozzarella

 Preparation: